Chapter 24- The Healers Letters

-He had never told Campbell about the Purple project.
-Still, his fellow scientist had made a good point.
+He pondered Campbell’s email.
 Whatever the origin of the DNA code for the living world, there was plenty of room in it for consequential and serious mistakes, from disabilities concentrated in the inbred Saburian royal family to cancer, and then also the creation, evolution and destruction of a vast array of species over time.

-When Garcia had not returned to the hospital on the day of the naming ceremony, a full-court press search had begun.
+He discovered that a full-court press search had begun when he had not returned to the hospital on the day of the naming ceremony.

-Seema Sharma — leaving for India — contacted Elise in the United States, who then called Kochanski in Chicago.
+Seema Sharma — leaving for India — contacted Sheraton in the United States, who then called Kochanski in Chicago.
 But he already knew from Campbell.

 “Michael,” Campbell had said, “I’m going to San Francisco in a few days.
 If Manny hasn’t turned up by then, I’ll tell George that his dad is missing.
 What is this with Manny’s disappearances, going down some new rabbit hole every year?”

-There was a message from Campbell on his phone with angry emojis.
+Feeling flustered by all the attention on his return, Garcia then opened a message from Campbell on his phone with angry emojis.
 “Manny, you’ve been gone for two days and then I get an email about Drukker bots drinking coffee and eating candy in a Ramses coffee shop.
-Did it not cross your mind to use your phone and tell someone you’re safe?”
+Did it not cross your mind to use your phone and tell someone you’re OK?”

-Then a burst of fireworks on the screen: “Glad you are safe.”
+A burst of fireworks appeared on the screen: “Glad you are safe, buddy.”

-As instructed by Garcia on his return, Liang told everyone the story Garcia’s kidnappers had told him to give.
-Earnestly, he explained that Garcia was too busy to talk after falling two days behind in his work.
+As instructed by Garcia on his return, Liang told everyone the story Garcia’s kidnappers had instructed.
+Earnestly, he emphasized that Garcia was too busy to talk to them after falling two days behind at work.

 Garcia was pleased with the progress that Liang had already made in his absence.
-The cancer vaccine preparation now resumed for next month’s patient.
+The cancer vaccine preparation now resumed in earnest for next month’s patient.

-Only the Saburian police insisted on a brief interview about his kidnapping and then concluded that “no charges would be filed.”
+Only the Saburian police insisted on a brief interview about his kidnapping “to make a report” and then advised him that “no charges would be filed.”